awsdocs/aws-cdk-guide/doc_source/cli.md

       --strict              Do not construct stacks with warnings      [boolean]

+      --lookups             Perform context lookups (synthesis fails if this is disabled and context lookups need to be performed) [boolean] [default: true]

       --ignore-errors       Ignores synthesis errors, which will likely produce an invalid output         [boolean] [default: false]